 Anderson University offers a general studies major leading to a Bachelor of Arts degree and an Associate of Science degree in general studies.
-Students interested in pursuing the general studies major must have a plan of study approved by the dean of the School of Humanities and Behavioral Science before admission to the major is granted.
+Students interested in pursuing the general studies major must have a plan of study approved by the program director before admission to the major is granted.
 Students majoring in general studies must complete all liberal arts core requirements.
 Additionally, students must complete a concentration of courses in one subject area.
 The subject area may be broadly defined as courses in common disciplines (i.e. science, foreign language, business, etc.).
-Student proposals for the concentration must be submitted to the dean of the School of Humanities and Behavioral Science for approval.
+Student proposals for the concentration must be submitted to the program director for approval.